Jump to

 Prescription stimulants are very strong substances.
 ADHD medications like Adderall are actually a form of amphetamine, with the potential for drug abuse that implies.
 While taking Adderall is a medical necessity for many people, if you don’t have to take them you’re probably better off avoiding stimulant drugs and other medications of that kind [9].

-Luckily, there are a range of other substances that can have similar effects.
+Luckily, there are a range of over the counter Adderall that can have similar effects.
 Unlike Adderall, there is evidence that they can improve cognition generally.
 While they may not be as strong, they are also less likely to lead to addiction or adverse effects.

 There are a wide variety of products on the market that might help.
-Here are two of our favorites for you to check out.
+Here are four of our favorites for you to check out.

 Check out these quick answers to frequently asked questions.